Last price

 The scenarios analysis allows us to build solid assumptions for our strategic planning (e.g., gas demand, commodities prices, inflation, interest rates outlook etc.).

-European biomethane potential by 2030 is higher than 40 Bcm, increasing to 150 Bcm by 2050, with Italy playing an important role.
-Currently Italy is the sixth largest European biomethane producer, with 33 active plants producing more than 320 Mcm/y, mostly from organic waste.
+European biomethane potential by 2030 is higher than 40 Bcm, increasing to over 150 Bcm by 2050, with Italy playing an important role.
+Currently Italy counts 107 active biomethane plants producing ~512 Mcm/y, mostly from organic waste and agriculture.
 Italian biomethane production is expected to accelerate in the coming years supported by regulation.
 New connections are expected also in Greece, for an overall target of 400 connections to Italgas network in the two countries.

 Regarding hydrogen, we are developing several initiatives ongoing to ensure network readiness for hydrogen distribution and blending.
 We have already completed the analysis and preliminary technical assessment, where the preliminary results have showed high levels of compatibility with hydrogen blends up to 10% and we are identifying the investments necessary to upgrade the network.